What is El Sistema?

-Rainey Institute and Isabel Trautwein, Cleveland Orchestra musician, partnered to launch an intensive afterschool orchestral music program in September of 2011.
-El Sistema (the system), modeled after a national Venezuelan program, provides underserved children the opportunity to learn music and to play in orchestras.
+El Sistema (“the system”) was founded in Venezuela to provide children the opportunity to learn music and to play in orchestras.
 The program emphasizes community-based orchestra training from a young age, with a focus on making music fun, and inspiring young musicians with a passion for music and for life.

-El Sistema programs deliver results: increased school attendance, improved social behavior, and reduced teen dropout rates.
-Studies also point to music education and its role in improving conflict management, peer interaction, self-expression, and interpersonal skills.
-Gustavo Dudamel, Music Director of the Los Angeles Philharmonic, is a prodigy of this program.
+El Sistema programs deliver results: increased focus, self confidence and improved social behavior.
+Studies also point to music education and its role in improving conflict management skills, peer interaction, self-expression and interpersonal skills.

 Learn More About the El Sistema Movement